juicedata/juicefs/README.md

 ## Credits

-The design of JuiceFS was inspired by [Google File System](https://research.google/pubs/pub51), [HDFS](https://hadoop.apache.org) and [MooseFS](https://moosefs.com), thanks to their great work.
+The design of JuiceFS was inspired by [Google File System](https://research.google/pubs/pub51), [HDFS](https://hadoop.apache.org) and [MooseFS](https://moosefs.com).
+Thanks for their great work!

 ## FAQ

 ### Why doesn't JuiceFS support XXX object storage?

-JuiceFS already supported many object storage, please check [the list](docs/en/reference/how_to_setup_object_storage.md#supported-object-storage) first.
-If this object storage is compatible with S3, you could treat it as S3.
+JuiceFS supports many object storage.
+Please check out [this list](docs/en/reference/how_to_setup_object_storage.md#supported-object-storage) first.
+If the object storage you want to use is compatible with S3, you could treat it as S3.
 Otherwise, try reporting issue.

 ### Can I use Redis cluster?

-The simple answer is no. JuiceFS uses [transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported in cluster mode.
-Sentinal or other HA solution for Redis are needed.
+The simple answer is no. JuiceFS uses [Redis transaction](https://redis.io/topics/transactions) to guarantee the atomicity of metadata operations, which is not well supported by cluster mode.
+For this, sentinal or other Redis HA solution are needed.

 See ["Redis Best Practices"](docs/en/administration/metadata/redis_best_practices.md) for more information.